 Make Money as a Page Admin

-Earn Income as a Social Media Expert
+Earn Income as a Social Media Manager

-Monetize How-To Content
+Monetize Facebook Pages How-To Content

 Sell Your Page

 Users get tired or bored or want to move on from page ownership.
 Also, they may want to sell their pages instead of giving them up without reward.
 Selling a page is tricky, but you can get insights on how to do so by reading my post about how to buy/sell a Facebook group.

 Transparency is critical in online marketing and ecommerce.
 It helps to create a fair marketplace and educate consumers.
 The United States Federal Trade Commission (FTC) has guidelines about affiliate marketing, ecommerce, disclosures, hashtags, and social media posts.
 For example, it recommends adding “#Ad” to posts containing affiliate links.